 Increment below, which violates its

 precondition.
-One way to detect this error is by compiling the function with
+One way to detect this error is by compiling the function

-Similarly, consider the incorrect implementation for function
+Similarly, consider the incorrect implementation of function

-subprogram is called.
+semantics of contracts.
 Postconditions, on the other hand, are verified

-Increment is improperly called to
+Increment is improperly called to detect the

 Absolute to be called to

-computing the addition of
+when computing the sum of

 Y in the precondition.
-Indeed, as
+Indeed,

 Add with arguments